 John Frusciante’s Mesa Boogie Head (Unknown)

-John used this amp in early 1991, although there are very few photos or videos of him actually using it as the band played only five gigs in early 1991, before taking a break to work on BSSM album.
+John used a Mesa Boogie Head amp briefly in early 1991, although there are very few photos or videos documenting it, as the band only played five gigs before taking a break to work on the Blood Sugar Sex Magik album.

 As far as amps go I have a Mesa/Boogie, and I don’t know what kind it is.
 But it’s two amps in one.
 The knobs are frozen in a good spot.
 I can control the volume, just not the treble or bass, but I don’t have a problem yet.
 I’m sure it’s going to grow little legs and walk away from me soon.